 The orange dawn in Argentina

-In 2011 the first orange wine was released in Argentina: Vía Revolucionaría Torrontés Brutal 2011, by Matías Michelini.
+In 2011 the first of the orange wines in Argentina was released: Vía Revolucionaría Torrontés Brutal 2011, by Matías Michelini.
 Even its maker admits that the primary motivation was more gastronomic than oenological: ‘Torrontés Brutal,’ he admits, ‘marked the beginning of my quest to find a wine that goes well with sweetbreads.
 I felt that whites lacked structure and the reds were too much, so I experimented with a white made from Torrontés fermented with skins and discovered a very interesting category for food pairings.’

 It was a few years before his colleagues started to pay attention: only in 2016 did other labels join a movement that now numbers about thirty, available in Argentina and overseas.
 ‘The growth in gastronomic culture has helped these wines greatly and there’s plenty of room for further expansion,’ Michelini says enthusiastically.
 In addition to his own wines, he is also acting as a consultant in the area for several other wineries.

-Since then orange wines have developed into an authentic new Argentine speciality.
+Since then orange wines in Argentina have developed into an authentic new speciality.
 Although volumes are still low, the wines are being made in several different parts of the country from different grape varieties determined by the taste of individual oenologists.

 Among the ‘classics’, if the term is appropriate for the phenomenon of white wines made as though they were reds, stand outs include: Domaine Alma Negra Orange, launched in 2016, followed by Livvera Malvasía by Germán Masera, Chardonnay 2km from Finca Beth and Bodega Pielihueso’s orange, the result of a co-fermentation of Torrontés, Sauvignon Blanc and Chardonnay.